xinz/crockford_base32/README.md

 end
 ```

-Then we can use `ULID.Base32.Bits128` to encode/decode a 128 bit binary which concatenates an integer (as UNIX timestamp in millisecond) in 48 bits and a random generated in 80 bits.
+Then we can use `ULID.Base32.Bits128` to encode/decode a 128-bit bitstring which concatenates an integer (as UNIX timestamp in millisecond) in 48-bit and a random generated in 80-bit.

 ## Credits